rust-lang/mdBook/book-example/src/README.md

 **mdBook** is a command line tool and Rust crate to create books using Markdown files.
 It's very similar to Gitbook but written in [Rust](http://www.rust-lang.org).

-What you are reading serves as an example of the output of mdBook and at the same time as high-level docs.
+What you are reading serves as an example of the output of mdBook and at the same time as a high-level documentation.

 mdBook is free and open source, you can find the source code on [Github](https://github.com/azerupi/mdBook).
 Issues and feature requests can be posted on the [Github Issue tracker](https://github.com/azerupi/mdBook/issues).